Charles Brenner (biochemist): Research contributions

-his work has not emphasized sirtuins or nonspecific anti-aging claims and instead emphasizes how NR repairs metabolic stresses that dysregulate NAD+ and NADPH.
+his work has not emphasized sirtuins or nonspecific anti-aging claims and instead emphasizes how NR repairs inflammatory conditions and metabolic stresses that dysregulate NAD+ and NADPH.

 Examining rodents and their offspring, Brenner has showed that rodent postpartum mothers are under severe metabolic stress to their NAD system.
 Supplementing rodent mothers with NR increases maternal weight loss, advances juvenile development and provides long lasting neurodevelopmental advantages into adulthood.

+Considering citrin deficiency as a lean MASLD syndrome, he identified accumulation of glycerol-3-phosphate and activation of ChREBP as the mechanism of both elevated expression of FGF21 and elevated lipogenic transcription in this rare disease.

 Brenner is an author of more than 200 peer-reviewed publications.

 He was the senior editor of the 2004 book, Oncogenomics: Molecular Approaches to Cancer.

 Brenner is both cautious and critical of research that promotes claims of anti-aging and longevity.

 After writing a favorable review of Steven Austad's book Methuselah's Zoo, he reviewed Lifespan: Why We Age – and Why We Don't Have To by David A. Sinclair, summarizing it as "an influential source of misinformation on longevity, featuring counterfactual claims about longevity genes being conserved between yeast and humans, the existence of supposed activators of these genes, and claimed successful age reversal in mice based on partial reprogramming."
 Brenner published a major review of sirtuins in 2022 entitled "Sirtuins are not conserved longevity genes".